May 21, 202612:00 pm

 Event Details

-Who: This free event is open to the public.
-Invite others to join us for this important discussion!
+Who: This free event was open to the public.

 What: An in-depth conversation with Alaska energy experts about the concept of Unified Economic Dispatch, the value it can bring to Alaska ratepayers, and its potential fit for the Railbelt grid.

-Where: This event will be broadcast live as a Zoom webinar (register here)
+Where: This event was broadcast live as a Zoom webinar (watch the recording here)